Casas846/NeuroTimber/README.md

 !pip3 install -r requirements.txt -q
 ```

-3. Set the paths for the uploaded files in the code and replace it in the execution platform
+3. Set the paths for the uploaded files and replace it in the execution platform
 ```python
 weights = '/content/yolov9-c-wooddetection-converted.pt' #Detection Model
 data = '/content/wooddetection.yaml' #Model Labels